tmtsoftware/esw-ts/docs/src/main/services/admin-service.md

 ## Fetching LogMetadata

-There is logging configuration set for all registered components within the TMT cluster. this API gives basic logging configuration values for specific component.
+There is logging configuration set for all registered components within the TMT cluster.
+This method gives basic logging configuration values for specific component.

 Type definitions for `getLogMetadata` can be found @extref:[here](ts-docs:interfaces/clients.adminservice.html#getlogmetadata)